“You’re absolutely right—and you can’t stand up in your [expletive] Rolls-Royce, either.”

 As you gain more private-flying experience, you may want to look into block charter with an operator you know and like.
 Block charter usually involves a down payment, a reduced hourly rate and a customized agreement.
 These agreements work best when the operator has several aircraft of the model or models that fit your needs and you make regular trips that you can schedule ahead.
 Of course, the operator will be happy to accommodate your ad hoc trips, too, but there's always the chance he'll have to cover a trip by engaging another operator.

 Jet cards are a more generic and formalized form of block charter.
+This is true whether a charter company, fractional-ownership firm or even a charter brokerage offers them.
+(A brokerage would have to contract with charter companies for the lift.)
 While cards offer various features and flexibilities, the big difference when compared with block charter is cost.
 Where block charter typically provides a discount to buyers for the commitment and down payment they make, jet cards usually cost more than straight charter.
-What you get for the premium is preferential treatment and other perks.
-Despite their relatively high cost, jet cards have proved popular among travelers who prefer not to make big financial commitments and want the peace of mind of flying with a known entity.
+What you get for the premium is preferential treatment and other perks. ("Oops, I gave you my jet card instead of my black card.")
+Of course, block-charter customers also get preferential treatment and perks…or they should.

-Moving Up To Aircraft Ownership
+Moving Up to Aircraft Ownership

 Fractional is ownership, because you actually buy a share of an aircraft.
 You can purchase several shares and even a whole aircraft, if you care to.
 Fractional also involves aircraft management, because you pay the fractional provider to take care of all aspects of owning and operating the airplane for you, including hiring, training and managing the pilots, dispatching and tracking flights and handling maintenance.